HKS3/koha-normalize-marc2db/README.md

 ;
 ```

-for convenience we created a view wich simplifies the query to
+for convenience we created a view which simplifies the query to
 ```
 select tag, ind1, ind2, code, value from nm2db_v_record where biblionumber = 11;
 ```